Table of Contents

-These days everyone has at least one smartphone in their pocket which can be used as 5.8G FPV display along with this Eachine ROTG02 Android FPV receiver.
-Of course, due to its higher latency it can not completely replace a dedicated FPV monitor/goggle.
+These days everyone has at least one smartphone in their pocket which can be used as a 5.8G FPV display along with this Eachine ROTG02 Android FPV receiver.
+Of course, due to its higher latency, it can not completely replace a dedicated FPV monitor/goggle.

-Compared to its predecessor (ROTG01), this newer ROTG02 comes with dual antenna system and other improvements.
+Compared to its predecessor (ROTG01), this newer ROTG02 comes with a dual antenna system and other improvements.

 Eachine ROTG02 5.8G Diversity Audio FPV Receiver

 Disclosure: I received this OTG video receiver as part of a product review collaboration with Banggood.
 Although the RTX was offered free of charge, all opinions in this review are my own.

 The Eachine ROTG02 FPV receiver comes in a nice metal case with a transparent window.
 In addition to the two rubber-ducky antennas, there are two types of date cables (micro USB and Type-C) included.

 I received a black one, but the white version is also available.
 It measures 61 x 41 x 11 mm and weighs about 37 grams.